List of riots in Cincinnati: 1836

 The Cincinnati Riots of 1836 were caused by racial tensions at a time when African Americans were attacked by whites.
 The riots occurred in April and July.
 The rioters attacked both Negroes and the whites who supported them.
 An Abolitionist from New York, James Gillespie Birney, was instrumental.
 In January 1836 he set up the Cincinnati Weekly and Abolitionist, a newspaper sponsored by the Ohio Anti-Slavery Society.
 The newspaper targeted slaveholders across the Ohio River in Kentucky with anti-slavery propaganda.
 This angered local businessmen who were keen to do business with the Southern states.
 A riot broke out in April in which buildings were burned and several Black people lost their lives.
 The riot was only brought under control when the governor intervened and declared martial law.
 In July, the press that printed Birney's newspaper was twice destroyed, and further damage was caused to Negro properties.

 1841

 In the Cincinnati riots of 1841, a mob of white men met in the Fifth Street Market and marched on "Buck Town", an area along the riverfront that was mainly inhabited by African Americans.
 The African Americans were armed and ready.
-Whites secured a cannon, rolled it down Sixth Street, faced it toward Buck Town and fired it, people died.
-Martial law was declared, 300 black men were arrested.
+Whites secured a cannon, rolled it down Sixth Street, faced it toward Buck Town and fired it.
+Several people died during the riots.
+Martial law was declared, and about 300 black men were arrested.
 While they were in custody, many of their homes were attacked.